learn-co-curriculum/dsc-data-ethics-ab-testing/README.md

 ## Introduction

-When using A/B testing as a method to optimize websites, ad campaigns and more, we may tread potentially dangerous waters when it comes to ethics.
+When using A/B testing as a method to optimize websites, ad campaigns and more, you may tread potentially dangerous waters when it comes to ethics.
 Often the purpose for A/B testing is to maximize revenue or optimize some other metric, but it's also important to consider user impact when building A/B tests.

 ## Objectives